 The Samson/Copenhagen Judaica Collection

 This collection of nearly 2,000 works is a treasure that will make Stanford a focus of scholars researching the religious life and history of European Jewry.
 Stanford University Libraries acquired the collection with the help of Bay Area philanthropic organizations and individuals, including a lead grant from the Koret Foundation.
 The collection itself has a dramatic history, having been assembled over centuries by the Jewish community in Copenhagen, Denmark, and concealed by Danes during the Nazi occupation to save it from destruction only to be returned to the Jewish community after Denmark’s liberation.
 Decades later, the collection was acquired by Herman R. Samson, who brought it to the United States and eventually made it available to Stanford.
-For more information, see the press release announcing the acquisition.

 The Gustave Gimon Collection on French Political Economy